hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### node-log has been removes from log4.xml

+All logging now goes to a single recordStream-log

+### Addition of maxDownloadItems parameter in config.json file

+For testing purposes, this value may be set to a number other than 0.
+This will limit the number of downloaded files accordingly.
+If set to 0, all files are downloaded from S3 or GCP.

 ### Addition of a postgresUpdate.sql script

 This script contains the incremental changes to the database in the event you need to upgrade an older version of the database to the current version.